Exaii2/blender-creature-limb-drawer/README.md

 When using a remesh, your mesh will lose the material data from the instances.
 When using only a single material, using an new GeoNodes-Setup with only a 'Set Material'-Node might fix this.

 Save your progress regularily.

+# 2.7 ADVANCED WORKFLOW - Geometry Nodes

+With the 1.26 version, the geometry nodes can also use named attributes for rotation.
+Other GeoNodes, that are in the modifier stack above, can set the named attribute 'LimbRot', which will then automatically overwrite the rotation target for the Limb Gen-GeoNodes.
+In the main file you can find a simple example.
+This can be utilized for more complex creations.

 # 3 CONTENT